 So, it’s important to make the best of setting up your virtual store in order for you to build your brand effectively.

-Ryan Miller from Rakuten wrote a detailed post about selling on Rakuten Japan for Web Retailer in September 2016.
+Alec Valencia from Rakuten wrote a detailed post for Web Retailer about selling on Rakuten Japan.

 Founded in 1998, ZOZOTOWN is the largest fashion marketplace in Japan.
 It carries over 200,000 fashion items, including big brand names such as Urban Research, and nano·universe.